thibaut-neoledge/azure-docs.fr-fr/articles/sql-database/sql-database-always-encrypted-azure-key-vault.md

     connStringBuilder.ColumnEncryptionSetting =
        SqlConnectionColumnEncryptionSetting.Enabled;

-## Inscrire le fournisseur du coffre de clés Azure (Azure Key Vault)
+## <a name="register-the-azure-key-vault-provider"></a>Register the Azure Key Vault provider

-Le code suivant montre comment inscrire le fournisseur d’Azure Key Vault auprès du pilote ADO.NET.
+The following code shows how to register the Azure Key Vault provider with the ADO.NET driver.

     private static ClientCredential _clientCredential;